Comparing effective temperatures in standard, Tsallis, and q-dual statistics from transverse momentum spectra of identified light charged hadrons produced in gold--gold collisions at RHIC energies: Results and discussion

 \subsection{Further discussions}

 It is important to note that the experimental data utilized in this analysis encompass only a limited range of $p_T$, which seems to restrict the accurate determination of certain parameters.
 However, it is understood that high-$p_T$ particles are predominantly produced through hard scattering process, rather than soft excitation process.
 Generally, hard process should not contribute to the thermal parameters.
 If the experimental data were to cover a broader range of $p_T$, one might consider excluding high-$p_T$ particles in order to obtain thermal parameters as accurately as possible.

 Furthermore, when compared with low-$p_T$ particle yield, the yield of high-$p_T$ particles is much smaller and can often be disregarded.
 Even if the contribution of high-$p_T$ are not excluded in extracting thermal parameters, their effects can be neglected.
+Indeed, the hard scattering is associated with the heavy tail observed in the data.
+While this observation holds true for distributions derived from standard statistics, it is important to note that distributions based on Tsallis and q-dual statistics can effectively describe the nearly entire range of $p_T$ distribution.
+Nevertheless, as we have indicated, both including and excluding high $p_T$ spectra have minimal impact on the extraction of thermal parameters.

 Usually, the peak of the $p_T$ distribution occurs in very low region, in which the yield is primarily influenced by strong decays from high-mass resonances and weak decays from heavy flavor hadrons~\cite{64}, both of which should be excluded from thermal distributions.
 Conversely, effective temperature is mainly determined by the inverse slope of the distribution arising from soft excitation process.
 The absence of data covering this peak does not significantly impact our ability to determine temperature accurately across all methodologies employed in this study.
 In fact, similar approaches have been documented in previous literature such as refs.~\cite{23a,23b,23c}.